-- a) Any new employment development outside existing industrial and employment areas will be required through its design, scale, and materials to enhance the neighbourhood area as a visitor attraction and as an attractive location for new businesses. - b) All employment and industrial proposals need to demonstrate through a Design & Access Statement how they will relate to the wider Emsworth context, with specific reference to clear and convenient connections with the town centre, the creation of public access to the waterfront and with surrounding adjacent areas.
+- a) Proposals for new employment development outside existing industrial and employment areas should through its design, scale, and materials provide an attractive business environment which takes account of the character and appearance of Emsworth. - b) New employment and industrial proposals should demonstrate through a Design & Access Statement how they respect the character and appearance of the neighbourhood area.
+Where their location provides practical opportunities to do so, development proposals will be supported where, as appropriate to their scale and location, they provide clear and convenient connections with the town centre and create public access to the waterfront and/ or with surrounding areas.